Receive daily email alerts, subscriber notes & personalize your experience.Register Now

 During the company's first-quarter earnings call, executives at McDermott acknowledged several construction- and weather-related delays to its contracting work at Freeport LNG in Texas and Cameron LNG in Louisiana, saying that the company and its partners have made strides in getting the two US projects back on track.

-(To reflect corrected timing of Freeport LNG in-service dates.)
+(This story has been revised to reflect corrected timing of Freeport LNG in-service dates.)

 -- J. Robinson, email@example.com